olivierbon/craft-squeeze/README.md

 # Squeeze plugin for Craft CMS 3.x

-Zip your craft assets on the fly ready for your user to download
+Zip one or multiple craft assets on the fly for frontend user to download.

 ## Requirements